Frequently Asked Questions

 Question: Will I have to change my business processes to use COLTS?

 Answer: Generally no. Even though the features of COLTS are tightly integrated, COLTS is designed to adapt to your workflow.
 COLTS is also fully tailorable -- you decide which features you need.
-You can even control what each user sees and what functions they can perform.
+You can even control what each team member sees and what functions they can perform.

 Question: Do end users need to install special software to run COLTS?

 Question: Can COLTS be used by US Government organizations?

 Answer: COLTS is currently used by several US Government organizations around the world.
 It is authorized to run behind the .mil firewall on US Government servers.
-COLTS interfaces directly with the Army's Logistic Modernization Program (LMP) in support of fielding and sustainment operations.
+It is also operational on AWS GovCloud.
+COLTS interfaces with DoD systems via DLMS X12 and XML.
 COLTS has received the following approvals:

 - Navy NMCI – server qualified